 Soluble fiber foods

-The advantage of soluble fibers is that they absorb liquid in our bowels and expand.
+The advantage of foods high in soluble roughage, is that they absorb liquid in our bowels, expand and turn to gel.
 This gives our intestine something to do and we experience a longer lasting feeling of satiety.

-That’s also the reason why it’s easier to lose weight with fiber rich foods.
-You’ll find soluble dietary fibers mainly in beans, nuts, berries and various grains such as oats and barley.
+That’s also the reason why it’s easier to lose weight with fiber heavy foods.
+You’ll find in the soluble fiber foods list mainly beans, nuts, berries and various grains such as oats and barley.

-They also bind toxins and other harmful substances that enter the intestines with food and thus promote their elimination.
+They also bind toxins and other harmful substances that enter the intestines with edibles and thus promote their elimination.

-Insoluble fibers are found mainly in vegetables, fruits, most whole grains, most beans, brans and flax seeds.
-Even if they have no direct effect, they help our digestion by their pure presence as they move bulk through the intestines.
+Those are found mainly in vegetables, fruits, most whole grains, most beans, brans and flax seeds.
+Even if they have no direct effect, they help our digestive system by their pure presence as they move bulk through the intestines.

-As you can see many healthy foods like fruits, vegetables or legumes contain a mixture of soluble and insoluble “ballast”.
-Regardless of whether they are soluble or insoluble, dietary fibers are good for our health.
+As you can see many healthy foods like fruits, vegetables or legumes contain a mixture of soluble and insoluble fiber.
+Regardless of whether they are soluble or insoluble, dietary roughage is good for our health.
 Let’s take a closer look.

 Top 5 health benefits of fiber

-When physicians first discovered dietary fiber, they thought it was useless and just a “ballast” for our body.
+When physicians first discovered dietary roughage, they thought it was useless and just a bulk or “ballast” for our body.
 That’s why here in Germany we still call this fibrous component “Ballaststoff”.
 Today, however, the diverse health benefits of fiber are well researched.

 1. Supports weight loss and weight management

-In metabolic diseases such as obesity, a diet rich in fiber can be very beneficial (2).
+In metabolic diseases such as obesity, a high bulk diet can be very beneficial (2).
 Although the fibrous compounds practically do not leave the gastrointestinal tract in the direction of the blood, they have far-reaching effects.
 Already in the stomach, they thicken the food porridge, delaying the emptying of the stomach and thus making it fuller for longer.

-So, if weight loss or weight management is your goal, you can take advantage of the satiating effect by eating foods with lots of fiber.
-Feeling full get’s much easier, when you increase the amount of fiber you eat per day.
+So, if weight loss or weight management is your goal, you can take advantage of the satiating effect by eating groceries with lots of roughage.
+Feeling full get’s much easier, when you increase the daily amount of fiber.

 Are you obese with a BMI over 30?
 If so, then I highly recommend considering a clean eating approach with a strong emphasis on a whole food plant based (WFPB) nutrition.
 This is in fact is a very effective “high-fiber weight loss diet”.